MicrosoftDocs/dataexplorer-docs/data-explorer/using-metrics.md

 ms.custom: contperfq1
 ---

-# Monitor Azure Data Explorer usage with metrics
+# Monitor Azure Data Explorer performance, health, and usage with metrics

-Use Azure Data Explorer metrics to learn about the performance of your cluster resources.
+Azure Data Explorer metrics provide key indicators as to the health and performance of the cluster resources.
+Use the metrics that are detailed in this article to monitor Azure Data Explorer cluster health and performance in your specific scenario as standalone metrics.
 You can also use metrics as the basis for operational [Azure Dashboards](/azure/azure-portal/azure-portal-dashboards) and [Azure Alerts](/azure/azure-monitor/platform/alerts-metric-overview).

+Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis on large volumes of data streaming from applications, websites, IoT devices, and more.
+To use Azure Data Explorer, you first create a cluster, and create one or more databases in that cluster.
+Then you ingest (load) data into a database so that you can run queries against it.

 For more information about Azure Metrics Explorer, see [Metrics Explorer](/azure/azure-monitor/platform/metrics-getting-started).